 |

-Continuous updates.
-Please be patient ya...
-So, are you
+be patient ya... (note that this site was born before facebook) So, are you

 ready to be the contender?
-Do read it regularly and I am sure you will
+Do read the notes below regularly and I am sure you will

 improve your game.
 This is one of the MOST comprehensive site with good